-1.) we believe women artists, producers, entertainers, cultural organizers deserve a space to celebrate themselves, network and share resources.
+2.) we believe women and nonbinary artists, producers, entertainers, cultural organizers deserve equal opportunity.

 Half of the people who attend music festivals are women, but the percent of women performers (single artists and all-women groups) hover between 5 and 19 percent. — HuffPost Data